 Please note that DISM commands are for advanced users.
 So, make sure that you’re comfortable with working on the command line.
 The DISM utility uses Windows Update to fix the corruption.
 Here, chances are that your Windows Update is itself broken, so you need to have a running Windows installation for repair.
 You can also use a Windows folder from the network share or Windows DVD.

-To get started with this advanced Windows Update fix, follow the steps
+To get started with this advanced Windows Update fix, follow the steps mentioned below:

 - The first step in this fix involves opening an elevated command prompt.
 So, right-click on the command prompt logo and select the Administrative privileges option.